The Ultimate Food Map of Europe

 45. Albania

-The cuisine of Albania had a strong influence from nearby countries.
-In short, Italian, Slavic and Turkish flavours come together and create some amazing flavours.
+Albanian cuisine is strongly influenced by nearby countries.
+In short, Italian, Slavic, and Turkish flavors come together to create some amazing dishes.
 The one dish you must try is Fergesë.

 46. Bulgaria

 Banitsa is a Bulgarian savoury cheese pie served as an appetiser or street snack.
-It is created by layering a mixture of whisked eggs and pieces of cheese between filo pastry, and then baking it in an oven.
+It is created by layering a mixture of whisked eggs and cheese pieces between filo pastry and then baking it in the oven.

 Food Map of Europe - Bulgaria